Sonoport/sonoport.github.io/_posts/2015-09-23-web-audio-and-canva-partI.markdown

 var raf = window.requestAnimationFrame(animate);
 ```

-This [method](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) tells the browser that we want to perform an animation and requests the browser to call the `animate()` function to update the animation before the repaint.
+This [requestAnimationFrame method](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) tells the browser that we want to perform an animation and requests the browser to call the `animate()` function to update the animation before the repaint.
 We then store this inside the variable `raf`.

 Why do we need to store it inside a variable?

-This is because in order to stop the animation, we have to call [this](https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelAnimationFrame).
+This is because in order to stop the animation, we have to call [cancelAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/Window/cancelAnimationFrame).

 ```js
 window.cancelAnimationFrame(raf);